lucianodato/noise-repellent/README.md

 Compiling instructions: make and make install then

-This plugin is intended to use with Ardour.
+This plugin is intended to be used with Ardour.
 The plugin introduce latency so it only can be used on tracks in Ardour and not in busses.
 It's a work in progress so don't expect it to be like the best comercial options.

 To use it you first have to select a section of noise in your track and play it looped